Enbridge Line 3 oil pipeline clears hurdles with Minnesota regulator

 Line 3 still requires various permits and its opponents are expected to formally petition the Minnesota commission to reconsider its decisions.

-The Line 3 project is one of three, along with TC Energy Corp’s Keystone XL and the Canadian government-owned Trans Mountain, that have been stalled for years by opposition.
+The Line 3 project is one of three, along with TC Energy Corp’s (TRP.TO) Keystone XL and the Canadian government-owned Trans Mountain, that have been stalled for years by opposition.

 Reporting by Rod Nickel in Winnipeg, Manitoba; Editing by Dan Grebler and Tom Brown